DanielBoigk/obsidian_prompts/README.md

 ## how to setup the environment:
-run `nix develop` to get into the nix shell
+Just run `nix develop` to get into the nix/pixi shell
-Then `pixi shell` to arrange the python environment

 ## How to run the scripts:

-- Python: run pixi with PyProject.toml
+- Python: pixi already sets up the environment: just `python filename.py --additional_arguments`
-- TypeScript: run with deno
+- TypeScript: `run --arguments` with deno